Feline infectious peritonitis: Effusive (wet) FIP

 The hallmark clinical sign of effusive FIP is the accumulation of fluid within the abdomen or chest, which can cause breathing difficulties.
 Other symptoms include lack of appetite, fever, weight loss, jaundice, and diarrhea.

+In this stage of the disease, fluid forms and accumulates in areas of the body.
+It is more commonly seen in the lungs and abdomen.
+When fluid accumulates in the chest, cats experience difficulty breathing as more pressure is applied around the lungs.
+Fluid can also fill in the abdomen, resulting in a distended or swollen belly.
+To drain this fluid, a vet will use a needle and sedate the feline as removal of the fluid can alleviate discomfort and difficulty breathing.
+However, this is only a temporary fix as the cavities will eventually refill with fluid as the disease progresses.

 Non-effusive (dry) FIP

 Dry FIP will also present with lack of appetite, fever, jaundice, diarrhea, and weight loss, but there will not be an accumulation of fluid.
 Typically a cat with dry FIP will show ocular or neurological signs.
 For example, the cat may develop difficulty in standing up or walking, becoming functionally paralyzed over time.
 Loss of vision is another possible outcome of the disease.

+In this stage, fluid accumulates little to none when compared to the "wet" form of the disease.
+Instead, inflammation occurs in the dry form and can include multiple organs and areas of the body such as: the brain, liver, eyes, and intestines.
+This causes many varying clinical symptoms.
+This stage also affects the nervous system, causing neurological symptoms.
+Treatment of these symptoms may vary and are more focused on treating the disease overall as once the disease progresses, it is almost always fatal.